Antibody definition

 Antibody means a protein in the blood that is produced in response to stimulation by a specific antigen.
 Antibodies help destroy the antigen that produced them.
 Antibodies against an antigen usually equate to immunity to that antigen.

-Antibody means any antibody directed against an Antigen and shall include, without limitation, monospecific and bispecific antibodies (but only with respect to the Antigen for a bispecific antibody); less than full-length antibody forms such as Fv, Fab, and F(ab’), single-chain antibodies and antibody conjugates bound to a toxin, label or other moiety, as well as any and all such constructs directed against the Antigen.
+Antibody means any antibody directed against an Antigen, including without limitation, monospecific and bispecific antibodies (but a separate license shall be required for each Antigen targeted by a bispecific antibody); less than full-length antibody forms such as Fv, Fab, and F(ab’)2; single-chain antibodies; and antibody conjugates bound to a toxin, label or other moiety.

 Antibody means a polyclonal or monoclonal antibody, whether multiple or single chain, recombinant or naturally-occurring or a combination of the foregoing, whole or fragment, monospecific or multi-specific, and any analogs, constructs, conjugates, fusions or chemical or other modifications and/or attachments thereof.